-Ivan Brunetti: Editor, Cartoonist, Illustrator & Teacher Digs Deep To Find What Truly Connects
+Ivan Brunetti: Editor, Cartoonist, Illustrator and Teacher Finds What Truly Connects

 A lot of questions come up for me when I think of comics, but those were quickly diminished when I learned about the complexity and weirdness of the craft.
 I can now absolutely appreciate why comics exist, and the messages I may have missed from them this whole time.
 I met Ivan at Columbia College this past spring after class one day knowing full well who he was already.
 How could I not when another teacher is walking around campus with the same last name as me?
 After realizing we were probably not related, he starts to explain how he and other cartoonists also have questions of their own.
 Questions like, "where do these things exist, how does time work, are we spectators or participants in the story, does there really even need to be a story, can a comic be a poem?
 They are questions that keep cartoonists experimenting, exploring, falling flat, and rising to new heights."
 I found his passion and love for the art most endearing, especially knowing that it could be considered a form of self-expression, where a person can really create from the heart.
 Since this past year has been very heart-led for me, I appreciate when an artist can admit that much of their work can emerge from a vulnerable place, as Ivan did in this discussion.
 "I am inviting the viewer directly into my mind, my thoughts and feelings, and I hope we can somehow connect there."